aajanki/yle-dl/README.md

 * pycrypto
 * wget
 * PHP interpreter
-* PHP extensions: bcmath, curl, mcrypt and SimpleXML
+* PHP extensions: bcmath, curl and SimpleXML
 * ffmpeg
 * setuptools (when installing from the sources)